 The business community is searching for leaders with high ethical and moral standards.
 Those attributes are integral dimensions for graduates of the Crowell School of Business whose course of study has prepared them to be highly skilled, technically competent business people with a broad liberal arts background who can make significant contributions in both the secular and Christian workplace.

-Biola graduates from the Business Administration major have gone on to study at the following graduate schools:
+Biola graduates from the Business Administration major have also gone on to study at the following graduate schools: